 - Yvette Johnson, DVM, PhD, Clinical Epidemiologist, Center for One Health Illinois, College of Veterinary Medicine, University of Illinois at Urbana-Champaign

-- James Slauch, PhD, Director of the Medical Scholars Program, College of Medicine, University of Illinois at Urbana-Champaign
+- James Slauch, PhD, Head, Department of Microbiology, University of Illinois at Urbana-Champaign

-- Herb Whiteley, DVM, PhD, DACVP, Professor, College of Veterinary Medicine, University of Illinois at Urbana-Champaign
+- Herb Whiteley, DVM, PhD, DACVP, Professor Emeritus, College of Veterinary Medicine, University of Illinois at Urbana-Champaign